 Katherine V. Molina

-She holds three degrees from the University of the Philippines; Bachelor Of Science in Hotel and Restaurant Administration, Bachelor of Music Major in Voice ( Cum Laude) and Master of Music Major in Voice, Minor in Choral Conducting where she studied with Professor Emeritus Fides Cuyugan Asensio and Ms. Priscilla Magdamo Abraham (CMVT).
-She has served as the conductor for 14 years now of the Philippine Sandalphon Singers who has served the EDSA Shrine for 18 years.
-She is currently taking her PhD in Philippine Studies with the TriCollege program of the University of the Philippines.
+She holds four degrees from the University of the Philippines; Bachelor Of Science in Hotel and Restaurant Administration, Bachelor of Music Major in Voice (Cum Laude) and Master of Music Major in Voice, Minor in Choral Conducting and a PhD from the Tri-College Ph.D.
+Philippine Studies Program of the University of the Philippines, Diliman.
+Her dissertation topic was : The Filipino Contemporary Commercial Music Singer: Mimicry as Phenomenon.